Vyral/scott-griffin/_posts/2018-05-01-12-things-to-avoid-doing-during-the-loan-process.md

 Here’s a quick rundown of the top 12 things you should not do during the loan process:

 **1. Quit your job (or change jobs).** Why is this important?
-The day before closing, we still have to call your employer to make sure you’re still there.
+The day before closing, we have to call your employer to make sure you’re still there.
 If you quit, retire, or change jobs, that will be known the day before closing.

 **2. Buy a new car.** All mortgage companies have to do a soft credit pull the day of or the day before closing to make sure you haven’t taken on any new debt.
 If you purchase a new car, that will be revealed during a soft credit pull.